Last Updated on January 23, 2023 by The Filtery

 A lot of markers contain toxic chemicals like BTEX (benzene, toluene, ethylbenzene, and xylene) which can cause cancer, as well as damage to organs, immune system, and central nervous system.
 Many are alcohol-based as well, which means they should not be around kids who might put them in their mouths or draw on their skin with them.

-For this reason, you should stick to water-based markers for kids.
+For these reasons, you may want to stick to water-based markers for kids.
 The good news is that almost all markers that are marketed towards kids (like Crayola, Rose Art, Cra-Z-Art, etc.) are water-based and free from the most toxic ingredients like xylene.

 But what are the exact ingredients in Crayola markers?
 Crayola carries a lot of different variations of markers: there are the Wonder Markers, the Pip Squeaks, the Ultra Clean Washable Markers, and the dry erase ones.